LWM2M

 Info

-Cumulocity IoT LWM2M 1.1 introduces a composite operation and a client-side “send” operation.
+Cumulocity LWM2M 1.1 introduces a composite operation and a client-side “send” operation.
 If a sensor or a number of sensors want to send measurements to the server, they can use the “send” operation to send single or composite measurement data.
 The LWM2M 1.1 “send” operation makes this simple on protocol level.
-Cumulocity IoT also allows a timestamp-based operation.
+Cumulocity also allows a timestamp-based operation.
 If a sensor reports a timestamp resource object in parallel with its data from the same object, the timestamp will be used.

-You can connect any device supporting LWM2M 1.1 or LWM2M 1.0 to Cumulocity IoT without programming.
-Cumulocity IoT expects the device and its capabilities (such as firmware update) to be compliant to the LWM2M specification.
+You can connect any device supporting LWM2M 1.1 or LWM2M 1.0 to Cumulocity without programming.
+Cumulocity expects the device and its capabilities (such as firmware update) to be compliant to the LWM2M specification.
 The device must support the UDP binding of the LWM2M standard.

 Requirements